Here's how many smart speakers your home needs

 A bigger determining factor than the size of your house or family is what you plan on using the smart speakers for.

-If you're mainly getting the news or weather and controlling the various smart devices around your home, you probably don't need to invest in multiple Google Home Max or Echo Plus speakers.
-You can save some serious cash by blanketing your house with Echo Dots.
+If you're mainly getting the news or weather and controlling the various smart devices around your home, you probably don't need to invest in multiple Google Home Max or Echo Plus (£139.99 at Amazon.co.uk) speakers.
+You can save some serious cash by blanketing your house with Echo Dots (£49.99 at Amazon.co.uk).

 On the other hand, if you primarily intend to use smart speakers for streaming audio throughout the entire house — a la Sonos — your money is better spent strategically placing two or more higher-end smart speakers with significantly better audio.